HarrisLin/Mafia-Game-/README.md

 - Make GUI
 NOTE: I DON'T KNOW HOW :D
+derek: (try NetBeans, it has a visual GUI maker)

+- Finish CLI
+This will give us a basic way of playing the game until we develop a GUI We can test all of our features this way to make sure our GameEngine works

 7) Features to consider and not implemented yet :
 - Catagories : Make list of players still in play as a catagory instead of listing role.